 Figure 2 Total greenhouse gas emission and emission of the individual greenhouse gasses from the IPPU sector, and total emission and emission from individual sources for NMVOC, SO2 and PM2.5.

-Emission of SO2 is mainly caused by the production of ceramics; between 0.5 kt in 2022 (59 %) and 5.0 kt in 2007 (92 %).
-The fluctuations in the SO2 emission during the time series are primarily caused by variations in the building/construction activities and the strong decline in emissions from 2007-2009 is due to the economic recession caused by the global financial crisis.
+Emission of SO2 is mainly caused by the production of ceramics; between 0.5 kt in 2023 (67 %) and 5.0 kt in 2007 (92 %).
+The fluctuations in the SO2 emission during the time series are primarily caused by variations in the building/construction activities.
+The sale and production of tiles and bricks increased rapidly in 2003-2007, followed by a collapse of the sector in 2007-2009 due to the economic recession caused by the global financial crisis.
+As evident from the SO2 trend, the ceramics production never fully recovered in Denmark, but was partially moved out of the country where bricks/tiles are now often imported to Denmark from e.g. Germany.

 The vast majority of nitrous oxide emissions (98 % in average) were caused by nitric acid production, the emissions therefore decreased drastically when the singular production site closed down in 2004.
 This shut down also caused a significant decrease in particle emissions.
 While PM2.5 emissions from construction and demolition have been increasing (until the years of the global financial crisis) emissions from glass production and steel production (due to the closing of the one Danish electro steelwork in 2005) have been decreasing.